 Search Engine & Keywords

-By professionally translating the key pages of your website, you will not only regain control over your company’s brand internationally, but you will also improve your global search-engine ranking, increasing your chances to be found on the web and increasing international clients’ loyalty.
+By professionally translating the key pages of your website, you will regain control over your company’s brand internationally and improve your global search-engine ranking.
+This will increase your chance to be found on the web and increase international clients’ loyalty.

 - Localize your web pages into the languages for the markets you are selling into.
 Depending on your global marketing plans, you can decide on the extent of localization to undertake.

-- Encourage your local staff to contribute in their native language with press releases, blogs and local events content.
+- Encourage your local and international staff to contribute in their native language with press releases, blogs and local events content.
+Depth in digital content and keywords is essential to your web global success.
 International users can then search and find these pages, which will then lead them to the rest of your website and services.

 If you answered “no” to both questions, you are not alone.
 You are just like the majority of the companies that have a presence on the Web.
 Being able to answer yes is being able to say you have a competitive edge— and that you really have a presence on the World Wide Web.
 So, geo-optimize your website to globalize your business.
 Because after all, the language of business is not English; it is the language of the customer.